Opendigitalradio/ODR-AudioEnc/README.md

 The libVLC input allows the encoder to use all inputs supported by VLC, and therefore also webstreams and other network sources.

-The ALSA and libVLC inputs support experimental sound card clock drift compensation, that can compensate for imprecise sound card clocks.
+The ALSA and libVLC inputs support sound card clock drift compensation, that can compensate for imprecise sound card clocks.

 The JACK input does not automatically connect to anything.
 The encoder runs